 In the fight for more distributor attention, it is easy to lose sight of the primary goals, building your brand reputation and increasing your profits.
 Before you program away all your margins, or price yourself out of the running, understand how to support the market with strategic pricing and planning that lead to long term, ongoing returns on your investment.

 Hear a new perspective on what it takes to keep negotiations fair and equitable, get your terms met and create a stronger, longer-lasting relationship with your distributor.

 Launching a new brand is a unique challenge that even the most established suppliers can underestimate.
 You have one shot to get it right and it isn’t simply about having a big budget.
 A poorly launched brand can do long-term damage to your distributor’s confidence and trust in you.
 This session walks you through the A-Z on successfully allocating your time, money and tools to get your distributor, retailer and consumers bought into your new idea.

-Understanding what motivates your distributor, and their reps, is critical to getting the extra attention all brand desire.
+Understanding what motivates your distributor and their reps is critical to getting the extra attention all brands desire.
 Designing incentives that break through and yield long-term impacts is not easy and not the only answer.
 What else works to encourage the distributor to present your wines?
-This session brings a distributor and supplier perspective to incentive programs and structures that work, along with hidden traps that can cost valuable time and money for wineries and result in sub-par results.
+This session brings a distributor and supplier perspective to incentive programs and structures that work, with tips on how to watch for hidden traps that cost valuable time and money for wineries with sub-par results.